diyhue/diyHue/README.md

  - new arduino skeches where lights are default on.
 Useful if are still used classic wall switches.
 25-Mar-2017
  - fix group rename bug
+28-Mar-2017
+ - fix light delete bug
+ - merged arduino skeches, now default on can be set with header option.

 Credits: probonopd